Antoinehoff/HeLaZ_HW/README.md

 using a nonlinear Fortran spectral solver.
 The structure of the code is highly inspired by GBS and the results have been compared with the work of Ammar Hakim http://ammar-hakim.org/sj/je/je17/je17-hasegawa-wakatani.html

 To run it :
--open local/dirs.inc and change the path of the main folder accordingly to yours.
+  open local/dirs.inc and change the path of the main folder accordingly to yours.

--type _make_ in HeLaz/
+  type _make_ in HeLaz/

--launch matlab to run setup.m (you can easily tweak the parameters from them) that writes automatically the input parameters file wk/fort.90
+  launch matlab to run setup.m (you can easily tweak the parameters from them) that writes automatically the input parameters file wk/fort.90

--run.m to run it or you can also launch the code manually with _./../bin/helaz_ from wk/ -you can then use analysis.m to obtain various plots and gifs
+  run.m to run it or you can also launch the code manually with _./../bin/helaz_ from wk/

+  you can then use analysis.m to obtain various plots and gifs